wp-plugins/genesis-layout-extras/readme.txt

 **Among the Top 7 most downloaded Genesis plugins ever :) Thank you all users and translators!**

 **Thanks for all user feedback that led to improvements in the plugin!**

+**Big thanks to all Genesis users, developers and bloggers who reviewed the plugin on their websites/ blogs!**

+*Credit where credit is due:* This plugin here was first based on the work of WPChildThemes for the great "Genesis Layout Manager" plugin.
+Now, nearly two years and a dozen updates later the basic function is still there but the code totally refactored...! :)